aprilmintacpineda/jql/.github/ISSUE_TEMPLATE/jql-matcher---encountered-a-bug-using-web-browsers.md

 ---
-name: JQL-Matcher - encountered a bug using with NodeJS
+name: JQL-Matcher - encountered a bug using with a web browser
 about: Create a report to help us improve
 title: ''
-labels: 'Bug - Report, NodeJS, Package: JQL-Matcher'
+labels: 'Bug - Report, Web Browser, Package: JQL-Matcher'
 assignees: ''

 ---

 # Versions
 <!-- Provide versions where you encountered this bug -->
-jql-matcher@x.x.x
+JQL-Matcher version:
-NodeJS@x.x.x.
+Browsers affected:

 ---